-In a global economy where intellectual property concerns transcend national borders, Mayer Brown offers clients a truly global platform with extensive reach across four continents, including strength-in-depth in each of the world’s three largest financial centers—New York, London and Hong Kong.
-We are uniquely positioned with a full-service IP practice that is fully integrated with other practices, providing antitrust guidance on transactions and competition disputes and unsurpassed appellate capabilities before the federal courts, the US Supreme Court and international tribunals.
+In a global economy where intellectual property concerns transcend national borders, Mayer Brown offers clients extensive international reach across four continents, including strength-in-depth in each of the world’s three largest financial centers—New York, London and Hong Kong.
+We are uniquely positioned with an IP practice that readily collaborates with other practices, providing antitrust guidance on transactions and competition disputes and unsurpassed appellate capabilities before the federal courts, the US Supreme Court and international tribunals.

 This global capability encompasses a large team of IP practitioners, located throughout the United States (with many of our lawyers admitted before the US Patent and Trademark Office), in each of the key European business centers (particularly London, Frankfurt and Düsseldorf), in Asia (with a strong presence in Hong Kong and Mainland China), and Brazil.
 In addition, we have relationships with firms around the globe to help us meet our clients’ worldwide IP needs.

 We take a multifaceted approach to today’s emerging issues in the development, protection and exploitation of intellectual property assets.
 We don’t just identify risks and problems—we deliver practical and pragmatic solutions, leveraging our deep market and sector experience to be commercially astute in providing counsel.